English Course Offerings

 Honors Major British Writers

 Students will develop skills in language, reading, and written and oral expression with the goal of college and career readiness.
 Students will study selected texts from British Literature in chronological order and will write essays demonstrating ability to analyze and synthesize content.
 At the Honors level, students are expected to achieve discrimination in choice of diction and syntax patterns in order to produce what is commonly called Academic Writing.
-Students will develop an appreciation of British culture and the place of the English language in history and in world culture, including modern American culture.
+Students will develop an appreciation of British culture and the place of the English language in history.

 Honors World Literature and the Fine Arts